Man tried to smuggle $34,000 worth of cocaine under his toupee, police say

-TAMPA, Fla.
-(WFLA) – A Colombian man was detained in Barcelona after he reportedly tried to smuggle about $34,000 worth of cocaine under a poorly-fitted toupee, Reuters reported Tuesday.
+TAMPA, Florida (WFLA) – A Colombian man was detained in Barcelona after he reportedly tried to smuggle $34,000 worth of cocaine under a poorly-fitted toupee, Reuters reported Tuesday.

 Police said the man caught their attention when he arrived on a flight from Bogota on June 18 and appeared nervous.